In This Section

-- Games are prohibited except in res. hall rooms for resident students or in the Spann Commons cluster.
+- Games are prohibited except in res. hall rooms for resident students, the Spann Commons cluster, and the eSports CAVE.

 - Computers must be configured to use DHCP to get an IP address.
 Static addresses are not allowed since they conflict with other DHCP users.

 - Games, chat programs, and other non-course (or for employees, non-work) related programs and materials are prohibited from being stored on the College owned disk drives (X: drives).
 Any materials found will be deleted.

 - Music, video, and other non-course (or for employees, non-work) related multimedia feeds are prohibited from being transferred through the College network between 8:00am and 9:30pm Monday through Friday due to academic bandwidth needs.

 - Software, operating system, or hard drive file/folder modifications on college-owned computers (including installation and deletion) must be approved by the Vice President for Information Services.
 The only exception to this includes faculty and administrative staff installation and upgrades to existing specialized software (examples: faculty courseware, test banks, Winnebago, EDE, and Black Baud).
 Software that must be installed and maintained by IT Services staff include the operating system, the web browser, MS Office applications, and anti-virus software.
 Software installed illegally will be removed by IT Services and reported to the appropriate people.

 - Portable applications and software on removable devices must be approved by the Vice President for Information Services.